STRONG-TACT/strong-tact.github.io/index.markdown

 ## Competition Tracks

 ### Agent Development Track
 Participants can submit their agents to this track.
+The submission potal will be opened on 5/1/2024.
+Instructions on submitting and testing agent will be posted soon.

 ### Player Track
-Participants who are interested in playing Dice Adventure can play with the agents and other human players in this track.
+Participants who are not submitting agents but interested in participating can play Dice Adventure with the submitted agents and other human players in this track.
+Players can form any teams but only hybrid teams will be considered as competition entries and be evaluated.
+There are two allocations for the hybrid teams: (1) two human players and one AI agent; (2) one human player and two AI agents.

+## Evaluation Criteria
+Submissions to the agent track will not be evaluated separately on their performance in the game.
+All agents wil be evaluated based on the teamming performance.
+Detailed information on winner declaration will be posted soon.

 ## Organizers
 Qiao Zhang, qzhang490@gatech.edu \\